CodeCharta consists of two separate parts: analysis that generates a .cc.json file and visualization that consumes said file.

 You can try the web visualization immediately and explore CodeCharta Code in CodeCharta.
 No downloads necessary, though we do provide a desktop client for your convenience.
 The visualization interface is explained here and if you want to explore another code base from the default one, you can use one of the files from the showcase.

-However, if you want to generate your own .cc.json, you should read this guide first.
+However, if you want to generate your own .cc.json files, you should read this guide first.

 You are free to use your own java code base if you want.
 In this example we’ll assume you picked the Junit4 code base because it’s fast to analyze.